ewfx/gaied-classifiers/README.md

 ## 🚧 Challenges We Faced

-During the development of this project, we encountered several technical challenges that required innovative solutions.
-Below are some of the key challenges and how we addressed them:

-### **1. OCR Accuracy**
+### **OCR Accuracy**
-- **Challenge:** Extracting data from scanned or image-based PDFs proved difficult due to the inherent issues of noise, low image quality, and irregular fonts, which often resulted in inaccurate text recognition.
+- **Challenge:** Extracting data from scanned or image-based PDFs often results in errors due to noise, low quality, or irregular fonts.
-- **Solution:** To overcome this, we utilized **Tesseract OCR** along with various pre-processing techniques, including image resizing, contrast enhancement, and noise reduction.
-These steps significantly improved the accuracy of the data extraction, ensuring more reliable results from scanned documents.
+- **Solution:** We employed **Tesseract OCR** with pre-processing steps like image resizing and noise reduction to improve extraction accuracy.

-### **2. Real-Time Processing**
+### **Real-Time Processing**
-- **Challenge:** Processing emails and attachments in real-time posed a significant challenge, especially when dealing with a large volume of incoming data.
-The system needed to handle high throughput without introducing delays in processing.
+- **Challenge:** Ensuring that emails and attachments are processed in real-time without significant delays, especially when handling large volumes of incoming data.
-- **Solution:** To ensure seamless real-time processing, we optimized the backend by breaking down tasks into smaller, more manageable chunks.
-Additionally, we leveraged asynchronous processing methods, allowing the system to maintain performance even under heavy load, thus ensuring smooth and efficient data handling.
+- **Solution:** Optimized backend processing by breaking down tasks into smaller, manageable chunks and using asynchronous processing methods to maintain performance under heavy load.

-### **3. Handling Diverse Attachment Types**
+### **Handling Diverse Attachment Types**
-- **Challenge:** Attachments in emails came in various formats (such as PDFs, Word documents, images, and spreadsheets), each requiring distinct processing techniques for accurate data extraction.
-This diversity increased the complexity of the system.
+- **Challenge:** Attachments came in many formats (e.g., PDFs, images, Word docs), each requiring different processing techniques for data extraction.
-- **Solution:** To handle this, we integrated multiple specialized libraries. **PDFPlumber** was used for structured PDF extraction, while **Tesseract OCR** was implemented to process scanned PDFs and image-based attachments.
-This multi-library approach enabled us to extract data across diverse formats efficiently, ensuring a high level of accuracy and consistency.
+- **Solution:** Integrated multiple libraries like **PDFPlumber** for PDFs and **Tesseract** for OCR to ensure seamless extraction across formats.

+### **Security Concerns**
+- **Challenge:** Safeguarding sensitive email content during processing and storage, particularly when dealing with personal or confidential information.
+- **Solution:** We implemented **data encryption**, used **secure servers**, and followed best practices to ensure that no sensitive data was exposed.

+### **Duplicate Detection**
+- **Challenge:** Identifying and removing duplicate emails and attachments, especially when emails were forwarded multiple times or included attachments in varying formats.
+- **Solution:** Developed an algorithm to detect similarities in email content, subject, and attachments, enabling the system to flag duplicates effectively.

+### **Ensuring Scalability**
+- **Challenge:** As the system scales to handle larger volumes of emails, performance could degrade if not properly managed.
+- **Solution:** We utilized **scalable cloud infrastructure** and optimized the processing pipelines to ensure smooth handling of increasing volumes of data.

 ---